badgirlbongi/bongihub/workflow.md

 + updated the sql query on places.php to check if it's working
 + the pictures are displaying and the project is running
 + research about review calculations while updating

+02/02/2024
++ adjusted the code so that i can retrieve the placeID so that it can later be used on the reviews page